fluent/fluent-bit-docs/pipeline/filters/kubernetes.md

 Namespace Meta if collected will be stored within a `kubernetes_namespace` record key.

 > Namespace meta is not be guaranteed to be in sync as namespace labels & annotations can be adjusted after pod creation.
 Adjust `Kube_Meta_Namespace_Cache_TTL` to lower caching times to fit your use case.

+* Namespace\_Metadata\_Only
+  - Using this feature will instruct fluent-bit to only fetch namespace metadata and to not fetch POD metadata at all.
+    POD basic metadata like container id, host, etc will be NOT be added and the Labels and Annotations configuration options which are used specifically for POD Metadata will be ignored.

 ## Kubernetes Pod Annotations